All Episodes

 There are 16 cardinals in North America, four in Central America, 17 in South America, 18 in Africa.

-Asia has 23 in Europe a whopping 53, which I'd say means that the odds are pretty high that that'll happen.
+In Europe, a whopping 53, which I'd say means that the odds are pretty high that that'll happen.

-Anyway, Cardinals then are sealed inside the chapel in secret.
+Anyway, cardinals then are sealed inside the chapel in secret.

 They write the name of their chosen candidate by rank, and they place the ballot in a ceremonial run.